Cervical polyps are fingerlike growths on the lower part of the uterus that connects with the vagina (cervix).

 There may be bleeding and slight cramping for a few days after removal of a polyp.
 Some cervical cancers may first appear as a polyp.
 Certain uterine polyps may be associated with uterine cancer.

-See your health care provider to treat infections as soon as possible.
+See your provider to treat infections as soon as possible.